bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 always know which page are you on
 3. It's much easier to define elements that exist on the page
 4. Same functionality can be extracted
-5. Other team mebers may use page classes in their tests
+5. Other team members may use page classes in their tests
 6. Pages are POROs, all the beauty/power of Ruby can be used there

 Code: